SCIMTA/blc-nft-real-estate-marketplace-dapp/README.md

 - yarn install
 - yarn start

 6. run `npm install -g truffle` Then `truffle compile`.

-Then run `truffle migrate` or `truffle migrate --network rinkeby` for rinkeby testnet.
+7. (Option, can ignore this, this is deploy new token, `src/build` already exist) Then run `truffle migrate` or `truffle migrate --network rinkeby` for rinkeby testnet.
 You will create a new `build` folder.
 Delete folder `src/build`, and move the new one into its place.

-7. Open in a chrome browser: http://localhost:3000/
+8. Open in a chrome browser: http://localhost:3000/
-8. Choose the ganache testing account in metamask which should be loaded with 100 ETH for testing, and choose the ganache network you added to connect.
+9. Choose the ganache testing account in metamask which should be loaded with 100 ETH for testing, and choose the ganache network you added to connect.
-9. Right click the page, go down to Inspect, and then in the black window that opens, select Console from the top
+10. Right click the page, go down to Inspect, and then in the black window that opens, select Console from the top
-10. Mint some NFTs on your fake blockchain and have fun!
+11. Mint some NFTs on your fake blockchain and have fun!
 The transaction will appear in the console after you approve it in the metamask popup!